alinnman/kasiski/README.md

     -h ## For help message.

 ### Testing

-    First you need to install pytest using "pip install pytest"

-    Then just run the tests using
+    Just run the tests using
     >> pytest